Medications and Pregnancy

 Good control of RA before you fall pregnant will give the best chance of falling pregnant, having a healthy pregnancy and a healthy baby.

 Some very effective RA medications can be safely taken during pregnancy.
-However, some RA medications should not be taken if planning a pregnancy.
+However, some RA medications should not be taken if planning a pregnancy so please talk with your rheumatology team.

 Labels and Categories

-• There is some confusion with Australian government labelling of which medications are safe in pregnancy.
+• There is confusion with Australian government labelling of which medications are safe in pregnancy.

 Medications in Pregnancy